 Wing surfer wings come in many shapes and sizes.
-Some wingsurf brands offer 6 sizes of one specific wing.
+Some brands offer 6 sizes of one specific wing.
 Common for an adult wingsurfer is a 5 m2.
 With stronger wind, a 3,5 m2 is common.
 Below we have a size chart wing surfer in combination with the weight of the wingsurfer and the wind.
 The wind is indicated in knots.
-You may also consult the conversion table.
-Pay attention!
-This is an indicative overview.
+You may also consult the conversion table for more insight into the wind.

 As written, the wing foil is the wing.
 If you are going to start with wing foiling, a wing foil that is as large as possible is nice.
 A large wing foil ensures that you are quickly lifted out of the water.

 You choose a foil based on your weight, level and what you want to do with it.

 What size foil rules of thumb